800 steps and 800 years

 It’s huge.
 It’s detailed.
-It’s made of salt and it’s under the ground in Poland.
-There’s something quite special about a visit to the Wieliczka Salt Mine.
+It’s made of salt.
+And it’s underground.
+There’s really nothing else like the Wieliczka Salt Mine!

 Written by Michael Turtle